thacherT1D/webdevstuff/Dev_Environment/Setup_Development_Environment.desc.md

 ## Install and Configure Git

-Using Homebrew, you can also install [Git](https://git-scm.com/), the version control system of choice among choosy developers. :neckbeard:
+Using Homebrew, you can also install [Git](https://git-scm.com/), the version control system of choice among choosy developers. 🤓

 To get started, run the following command.